Adopting new software or ways of working can be a challenge for any size of team.

-Think about who you need to work with in Process Street and what they need to do in the platform.
+Think about who you need to work with in your Process Street organization and what they need to do in the platform.

 If you have a company organizational chart, you can use that as the framework for the types of users you have in your Process Street organization.
 For example:

-Agreed and communicate a naming convention for folders, templates, checklists or tasks so that anyone building templates will follow the same conventions.
+Agreed and communicate a naming convention for folders, workflows, workflow runs or tasks so that anyone building workflows will follow the same conventions.

-This will help when you create reports in your Checklist Dashboard and will also allow other users to find what they are looking for with ease.
+This will help when you create reports in your Reports dashboard and will also allow other users to find what they are looking for with ease.

-That way your workflows will follow the same principles and structure, and anyone hopping in to edit a template won’t be confused by another user’s way of working.
+That way your workflows will follow the same principles and structure, and anyone hopping in to edit a workflow won’t be confused by another user’s way of working.

 When it comes to training your team, you will have the best understanding of the new tool and therefore will be able to answer any questions that may arise.